-• Name the colours of different clothes that people are wearing.
+· Name the colors of different clothes that people are wearing.

-Ask learners to name different colours that they know.
-Let them also identify the colours of different objects that are found in the classroom.
+Ask learners to observe the color chart and name different colors that they know.
+Let them also identify the colors of different objects that are found in the classroom.

-A chart of colours showing the names of different colours.
+A chart of colors showing the names of different colors.

-- Read the names of the different colours that are given in Activity 1 on Page 91 of the Pupil's book as the learners listen.
+• Show to the learners the color chart and read the names of the different colors that are given in the introductory part as the learners listen.

 Then ask them to repeat after you.
-Show learners patches of the said colour from a colour chart. - Ask learners to collect different objects in class as required in Activity 2 on Page 91 of the Pupil's book and arrange them according to colour.
+Show learners patches of the said color from a color chart.

+• Ask learners to collect different objects in class as required inactivity 2 and arrange them according to colors.

-- Ask learners to look for objects with different colours in class and name them. - Lift up different objects and ask learners to identify the colour of the object that you are showing them. - Identify pieces of clothing with different colours in class and ask learners to say the names of the colours of the objects.
+- Ask learners to look for objects with different colors in class and name them. - Lift up different objects and ask learners to identify the color of the object that you are showing them. - Identify pieces of clothing with different colors in class and ask learners to say the names of the colors of the objects.